DragonSenses/Algorithms/LeetCode/297-serialize-and-deserialize-binary-tree/problem.md

 ## **Intuition**

 A BFS‑based serializer treats the tree as a sequence of *levels*, moving from top to bottom and left to right.
 Instead of diving deep into subtrees (as DFS does), BFS walks the tree in the same order you'd read a level‑order diagram.

+The key idea is:

+- Use a queue to visit nodes level by level.
+- Emit each node's value in the order it is dequeued.
+- Emit a **null marker** for missing children so the structure is preserved.
+- During deserialization, read tokens in the same order and rebuild the tree by assigning children level by level.

+This approach mirrors how a complete binary tree might be stored in an array.
+It's intuitive because the serialized form directly reflects the tree's breadth structure.

+The **tradeoff** is that BFS often produces longer strings than DFS, because it must include null markers for *all* missing children—even deep ones—so that the level structure remains unambiguous.